What is Covariance?

 As discussed in the article .NET Sealed Class Performance Considerations, the compiler can be sure that no further inheritance occurs with a sealed class.

-Thus, if you apply the sealed keyword to the class that is the target of the array, the compiler can confidently optimize away the type check, knowing that the type being stored is not actually another type (subclass).
+Therefore, if you apply the sealed modifier to the class that is the target of the array, it can be assured that the type being stored is not actually a different type (subclass), allowing for optimizations that skip type checks.

 sealed class MyClass { }